meatware/genomics_test/README.md

 2. `terraform_v2` - [A DRY method])(https://github.com/meatware/genomics_test/blob/master/xxx_tfver2_pipeline_create.sh#L73-L76)
     - Uses a remote s3/dynamodb backend with remote state locking.
 Facilitates multi-user collaboration
     - DRY: Leverages passing in tfvar variables (stored in the envs folder) via the `-var-file` CLI argument. e.g. `terraform init -backend-config=../../envs/${myenv}/${myenv}.backend.hcl`,  followed by `$terraform_exec apply -var-file=../../envs/${myenv}/${myenv}.tfvars` A disadvantage is complexity increase and potential accidental deployment to the wrong environment if deploying from the CLI.
 Usually not such a big problem because CI/CD is used to deploy.
 However, something to watch out for.
+    - Uses custom remote module written by yours truly to provision an IAM role with custom or managed policies.
+The remote module is versioned with release  tags and can be found here: https://github.com/meatware/tfmod-iam-role-with-policies.

 #### Terraform_v1 components & workflow